rppradhan08/RFM-segmentation/README.md

 ## Installations

-Before starting executing the Jupyter notebook, execute the below commands in the terminal for setting up the virtual environment and installing packages:
+Firstly, execute the below commands in the terminal for setting up the virtual environment and installing packages:

 1. Create a virtual environment